-Philo Ridge Farm is a diversified farm that integrates livestock, orchards, gardens, and community events.
-We strive to be a beautiful, functional farm at the forefront of innovation and conversation around our food.
-Embracing research and education, we hope to manage our resources as part of a holistic and lasting system.
+Philo Ridge Farm is a beautiful, productive, diversified farm at the forefront of innovation and conversation around our food.
+We support farmers and our local economy, managing our natural resources with a holistic and lasting system of regenerative agriculture, research, education, and inspiration.
 We want to support food, farmers, and the incredible bounty of the region.
 Learn more about our partners and allies on our Partners Page.

 Our team is dedicated to developing and innovating ways to better understand where our food comes from.
 We are currently collaborating with University of Vermont Extension to enhance research and education for grass farmers in Vermont.
 The main goal of this project is to monitor and research soil health and pasture forage as they relate to the production of high quality grass-fed, grass-finished beef in Vermont.